Google's Christmas battle royale game is the perfect summary of the worst year

 No friends here

-As a test, we decided to try a non-violent run of Snowball Storm, to see if we could make friends, and rekindle the jovial and festive spirit.
+As a test, we decided to try a non-violent run of Snowball Storm, to see if we could make friends, and rekindle a little festive spirit.

-Once we'd parachuted into the world, we stood by a nearby elf as they floated down too, waiting to see how they'd react.
+Once we'd parachuted into the world, we stood by a nearby elf as they floated down nearby, waiting to see how they'd react.
 We didn't run, we didn't hide, we didn't prepare.
-We stood in a neutral position, waiting to make a new friend.
-They must have known we meant to harm
+We stood in a neutral position, waiting to make a new friend… they must have known that we meant them no harm.

 Snowball Storm is just a bit of light-hearted fun, and we're probably reading a bit too far into it.
 But given everything that's happened this year, we think we've got a license to be just a touch melodramatic.